Cannabis Tea

 Step 3: Strain and Serve

 Once it’s steeped, strain out the plant matter.
+Add milk, honey, lemon — whatever you like.
 You’ll be left with a golden-brown liquid that smells… well, like weed tea.
-Even so, add milk, honey, lemon — whatever you like.
 Some people swear by adding a pinch of salt to bring out the flavors.

 And here’s the thing — it tastes like grass and earth.
 Don’t expect it to be sweet.
-So if you’re expecting chamomile-level sippability, you’re gonna be disappointed.
+This leads to if you’re expecting chamomile-level sippability, you’re gonna be disappointed.
 Most people add a lot of honey or sweeteners to mask it.

 Timing and Dosage

-This is where it gets tricky.
+We're talking about where it gets tricky.
 Edibles — including tea — kick in slower than smoking.
-We’re talking 30 minutes to 2 hours before you feel anything.
+Think about it: we’re talking 30 minutes to 2 hours before you feel anything.
 And unlike smoking, the effects build over time.

 Start small.
-Which means like, really small.
-Here's the thing — a teaspoon of weed per cup is plenty for beginners.
+Like, really small.
+A teaspoon of weed per cup is plenty for beginners.
 More is not better here.
 Overdose on cannabis tea and you’re in for a long, sweaty, possibly anxious ride.

 Common Mistakes People Make